-Quick answer: The best time to visit Oman is October through April for most of Oman; June-September for Salalah only (Khareef monsoon).
+Quick take: The short answer on Oman: The longer answer involves weather windows, festival timing, and the difference between ‘technically open’ and ‘actually enjoyable.’
 October-April gives Oman at its best — cool temperatures, accessible mountains and desert, and the Muscat coast at its most pleasant.
 Salalah in southern Oman has a unique microseason called Khareef (June-September) when monsoon mist turns the mountains green.

 Oman is the Arabian Peninsula’s quietest, most authentic destination — Bedouin desert at Wahiba Sands, fjord-like khors at Musandam, mountain villages in Jebel Akhdar, and Muscat’s whitewashed coast.
 It’s also dry-as-Saudi-Arabia hot June-August.
 Here is when to visit for what.